 Pros

-• High deliverability rates with managed shared and dedicated IPs.
+• High deliverability rates with managed shared and dedicated IPs

-• Strong analytics, tracking, and template management tools.
+• Strong analytics, tracking, and template management tools

 Cons

-• Sender branding in free plan.
+• Sender branding included on the free plan

 Pricing

-• Free Forever plan: $0 (2,500 contacts & 15,000 emails/month);
+• Free Forever plan: $0 (2,500 contacts & 15,000 emails/month)

-• Standard: from $7/month (1,000 contacts & 12,000 emails/month);
+• Standard: From $7/month (1,000 contacts & 12,000 emails/month)

-• Professional: from $14/month (1,000 contacts & 24,000 emails/month);
+• Professional: From $14/month (1,000 contacts & 24,000 emails/month)

-• Enterprise: Custom price.
+• Enterprise: Custom pricing

 See why businesses choose Sender: